ekuiter/torte/README.md

 - **distribute fully-automated replication packages** when an experiment is ready for publication, and
 - **adapt and update existing experiments** without needing to resort to clone-and-own practices.

-This one-liner will get you started (Docker required):
+This one-liner will get you started with the [default experiment](experiments/default.sh) (Docker required):
 ```
 curl -fsSL https://raw.githubusercontent.com/ekuiter/torte/main/experiments/default.sh -o experiment.sh && bash experiment.sh
 ```